Crew Overboard Insights

 What if you’re the only one left on board?
 In that case, you need to slow the boat and to carefully strike sails.
 Poled out headsails may create the greatest challenge due to the weight and size of the pole or poles and sails.
 One method is to let the sheets run out sufficient to allow the poles to touch the headstay, then to disconnect the poles and lower them on deck.
 Certainly easier said than done.

-Regardless of the original point of sail, you much approach the person in the water from leeward, generally on a close reach so that you can control the speed of approach.
+Regardless of the original point of sail, you must approach the person in the water from leeward, generally on a close reach so that you can control the speed of approach.
 Beam reaching past the person may give you a chance to shout “Hello!”, but you’ll never kill the vessel’s speed in time to stop.

 Contacting actually means avoiding contact, at least solid contact, with the person in the water.
 Ideally, you would use a throw rope bag, a Lifesling, or possibly a ring or horseshoe that is connected to the vessel.
 This allows you the opportunity to stop your boat a safe distance away from the person in the water.